giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

   vts-default-filter-key: ""
 ```

 On cluster creation the ConfigMap is empty and above defaults will be applied to the final Ingress Controller deployment.
-To override any of the above values, you just need to add the line in the data field of the ConfigMap.
+To override any of the above values, you just need to add the respctive line in the data field of the user ConfigMap.

 ## Further reading